imiric/k6-docs/src/data/markdown/translated-guides/en/07 Misc/05 k6 Extensions.md

 ##### Things to keep in mind

-When developing a JavaScript extension for k6 it's good to keep the following in mind......:

 - The code in the `default` function (or another function specified by [`exec`](/using-k6/scenarios/#common-options)) will be executed many